BA (Honours)/MArt The Art of Visual Effects (Integrated Masters)

 The academic year consists of three terms: Autumn, Spring and Summer.
 Students on a typical 3 year degree attend classes during the Autumn and Spring term, for a total of 30 weeks, and will normally not attend during the Summer term, unless they have to re-attempt assessments.

 Per week, your overall workload will be approximately 40 hours.
 Each week, you will spend 15 hours in Workshops and Practicals and 20-25 hours on self-study learning and working on your projects.
-More information can be found in our Learning and Teaching Strategy 2017/2018.
+More information can be found in our Learning and Teaching Strategy.

-Minimum requirements: You'd usually have GCSE English and maths at grade C or equivalent and to have/or to be predicted 2 A levels or equivalent.
-If you don't have these, please contact the Admissions Team by emailing email@example.com or calling +44 (0) 207 190 4452 and we'll be happy to discuss your options with you.
+You'd usually have GCSE English and Maths at grade C/4 or equivalent and have/be predicted to pass 2 A Levels or equivalent.
+If you are still studying, then we base conditions of offer around your predicted grades.
+If you don't have traditional qualifications, please contact the Admissions Team by emailing firstname.lastname@example.org or calling +44 (0) 207 190 4013 and we'll be happy to discuss your options with you.

-At Escape Studios, we’re committed to admitting the best students regardless of their background, because of this we offer travel bursaries for students who meet our eligibility criteria.
-Click here for more information.
+At Escape Studios, we’re committed to admitting the best students regardless of their background.
+Because of this, we offer travel bursaries for students who meet our eligibility criteria.

 English Language requirements